yoru-choi/medium-stories-node/stories/How to manage Medium posts in Git as Markdown files/post.md

 Once the article is written, the user only needs to modify the generateConfig and run it to execute the action.

 Since Medium does not support update or delete operations, after some consideration, I concluded that the only way to modify an article is to publish it as a draft as many times as needed, and once satisfied with the changes, simply copy and paste the content.

-Once the configuration is set up as described, we move on to the part where the calls are made.

-At the very bottom, you need to set it up like this:

 ```typescript
 export const getMediumArticle = async (generateConfig: GenerateConfig) => {